NPS-SFAN/SFAN_AGOL_Portal_ETL/README.md

-# Elephant Seal ETL Updates March 2026
-- To handle split events across multple tablets

 # SFAN_AGOL_Portal ETL
 San Francisco Bay Area Network AGOL and Portal Extract Transform and Load routines.
 As of 8/27/2024 - Snowy Plover PORE ETL workflow has been developed - KRS.\
 As of 10/23/2024 - Salmonids ElecrtoFishing ETL workflow has been developed - KRS.\
 As of 3/25/2025 - PCM ETL of Location Manual Information to Portal is developed - KRS.\
-As of 5/25/2025 - Elephant Seal ETL is developed - KRS.\
+As of 4/2/2026 - Elephant Seal ETL is developed, updates for split event and photo processing - KRS.\
 As of 6/3/2025 - Salmonids Smolts ETL workflow developed - KRS

 ## SFAN_AGOL_Portal_ETL.py